- Want to Know More About Saltillo Tile Flooring?

 If it’s not handmade, it’s not authentic Saltillo tile.
 The finished look and durability cannot be mass-produced by machine manufacturing.
 It’s these handmade characteristics that make Saltillo tile rustic and unique.
 Every single tile is different.

-Producers mine clay from Saltillo, Coahuila, Mexico riverbeds to begin the manufacturing process.
+First, producers mine clay from Saltillo, Coahuila, Mexico riverbeds to begin the manufacturing process.
 Then, strong men and women mix water into hard, compact clay.
 At this stage, it’s malleable and easy to handle.
 This process is laborious.

-Now, each tile is set on the ground where it bakes in the sun.
+Thirdly, each tile is set on the ground where it bakes in the sun.
 Producers leave these tiles baking in the sun until they are firm enough to be stacked into a kiln.

 Kiln firing is a fascinating process.
 Imagine a vast hole in the ground.
 Tiles are stacked by hand layer-by-layer from the bottom of the kiln to the top.
 Large producers fill this oven with up to 6,000 square feet of flooring.
 Then, the kiln is set on fire and left to burn for 18-24 hours.
 (And yes, someone monitors the fire around the clock until firing is complete.)
 The firing process transforms sun-dried tiles into extremely durable tiles.